 Internet speed and bandwidth are technically different.

-Bandwidth is referring the maximum amount of data that can be transmitted in a fixed amount of time through the network while the speed is the time taken to reach the data (in the form of packets) from source to destination.
+Bandwidth is referring the maximum amount of data that can be transmitted in a fixed amount of time through the network, while speed is the time taken to reach the data (in the form of packets) from source to destination.

 The bandwidth is a fixed value, but the network speed varies.

-Network speed depends on many factors like the protocol using to send data, server efficiency, network conjunction, etc.
+Network speed depends on many factors, including the protocol to send data, server efficiency, network conjunction, etc.

-The number of devices sharing the bandwidth, the speed of the download server, the protocol you are using, etc.. will determine the actual download speed.
+The factors that affect the actual downloading and uploading speed are the number of devices sharing the bandwidth, the speed of the download server, the protocol you are using, etc.

 Even if you have high bandwidth, if the remote server is slow, it will reduce the Internet speed.

-The upload and download speed in a network depends on the connection protocol you are using.
+The upload and download speed depends on the connection protocol you are using.

-The data transfer speed depends on whether this connection is using a connection-oriented protocol (TCP) or connectionless protocol (UDP).
+The data transfer speed depends on whether this connection uses a connection-oriented protocol (TCP) or connectionless protocol (UDP).

-UDP is always faster than the TCP because there is no error detection and synchronizing.
+UDP is always faster than TCP because there is no error detection and synchronizing.

 So, having the same bandwidth, the user will experience a higher speed with UDP connections.

 So, in a nutshell, Internet speed and Internet bandwidth are different.
-Internet bandwidth is the one which is assigned by your ISP and is constant (as long as your ISP keeps its promise) while Internet speed varies with the speed of the remote server and the protocol they use to send data.
+Internet bandwidth is assigned by your ISP and is constant (as long as your ISP keeps its promise), while Internet speed varies with the speed of the remote server and the protocol they use to send data.

 You can improve the broadband speed by changes under your control, but only the ISP can change the bandwidth allocated to you.